tomjn/bashosx/README.md

  - Prompt will indicate if the last command was a success or failure using colours
  - Sets up colours and bash completions for common commands
  - Adds SSH hostname autocompletion

+## Troubleshooting

+ - If you're on OS X you may need to modify `.profile` rather than `.bash_profile`, although on my machine I use the latter